python/mypy/docs/source/python2.rst

 .. note::

     Currently there's no support for splitting an annotation to multiple lines.
 This will likely change in the future.
+(PEP 484 already defines the syntax to use; we just have to implement it.)